I’m writing this in bed at 4.15 on Friday afternoon. I was supposed to be writing my assignment for most of the day. Things are not going to plan.

 It’s the same with Crossfit.
 There is great joy in a workout that consists of movements which are within your comfort zone.
 But Crossfit is about ‘constantly varied, high intensity, functional movement’ – it is designed to train the whole person, not just to repeat the things we find easy.
 Continue reading

-I’d like to congratulate anyone who has made a resolution for 2017 and is keeping to it, because it isn’t easy.
+I’d like to congratulate anyone who has made a resolution for this year and is keeping to it, because it isn’t easy.
 Many of us try to start afresh in January.
 We get excited by the idea of the ‘year for change’, the time for a ‘new me’.
 Although some people manage it, I suspect that the majority don’t.
 We set our standards too high and often give up at the first sign of resistance.
 Or failure.

 This quick surrender, ‘Decide what you need to do, face a slight setback: give up’, isn’t acceptable in other areas of life.
 Yet it seems to be socially acceptable (and expected!) at the start of January.
 The concept of New Year’s resolutions has become popular; we think them up quickly and it is just as easy to shrug them off.
 If something is truly important to you then it deserves better than that.
 Continue reading